-1.4.2014 Setting out the tracks service - choosing a uniform basket of services for managing a current account, from among two baskets of identical services (a basic service track and an expanded service track) offered at all banks in Israel.

-24.3.2014 Publication of a Supervisory Order on the basic track service - maximum fee of NIS 10.

-Requirement to publish a direct link to the fee schedule on the websites of all banking corporations.
+- 1.4.2014 Setting out the tracks service - choosing a uniform basket of services for managing a current account, from among two baskets of identical services (a basic service track and an expanded service track) offered at all banks in Israel. - Publication of a Supervisory Order on the basic track service maximum fee of NIS 10.
+24.3.2014 - Requirement to publish a direct link to the fee schedule on the websites of all banking 1.1.2014 corporations.

-the lower retail fee schedule.
-Anchoring in legislation the determination that a reduce fee will be charged for a 1.1.2013 guarantee secured by a monetary deposit.
+2013 1.8.2013 Revision of the definition of a "small business".
+The number of businesses included in the lower retail fee schedule.
+1.1.2013 Anchoring in legislation the determination that a reduce fee will be charged for a guarantee secured by a monetary deposit.
 Requirement to set a maximum amount for a purchase/sale fee for Israeli securities.
-1.1.2013 1.1.2013 Cancellation of the small business management fee, and the status of a small business was equated to that of households.
+1.1.2013 Cancellation of the small business management fee, and the status of a small business 1.1.2013 was equated to that of households.
 Cancellation of the fee for changing the charge date for credit cards.
-1.1.2013 Raising the exemption from the fee for handling credit and collateral on nonhousing 1.1.2013 loans from a ceiling of NIS 50,000 to a ceiling of NIS 100,000.
-Cancellation of the fees for an information card and for a cash withdrawal card.
-1.1.2013 Amendment to the definition of "senior citizen" with the aim of providing automatic 1.1.2013 eligibility (not dependent on presenting a card) to receive 4 teller-executed transactions per month at the price of a customer-executed transaction.
+1.1.2013 Raising the exemption from the fee for handling credit and collateral on nonhousing 1.1.2013

+- loans from a ceiling of NIS 50,000 to a ceiling of NIS 100,000. - Cancellation of the fees for an information card and for a cash withdrawal card.
+1.1.2013

+1.1.2013 Amendment to the definition of "senior citizen" with the aim of providing automatic eligibility (not dependent on presenting a card) to receive 4 teller-executed transactions per month at the price of a customer-executed transaction.